GREETINGS, DISCOURSE, BRIEF BIOGRAPHY

 We will encompass relationships, processes, and tools you need to make it through a Wedding, sans gimmicks.
 No ads, no wasted drivel.
 The opinions expressed here are my own, I am very opinionated because mistakes are a hard teacher and I have made them.
 And if you differ from my thinking you are entitled to your opinion and you may keep it to yourself, thank you.
-Discourse, questions, solutions, gladly answered, idiots may get their own site.
+Discourse, questions, solutions, gladly answered, idiots have the right to get their own site.

 We do not accept payment for reviews, nor "door prizes" for good reviews about camera product but when I do comment on a particular item I will bring it to you possibly in a slightly sadistic and sarcastic written environment if warranted coining a new word "sardastic”.
 Bottom line, for the most part this guide about photographing Weddings is representative of the most monumental day in a woman’s life…and occasionally the worst day you might walk into.